Purpose of Writing a New Tangerine Bank Review

 Other Tangerine’s Services and Products

-Home Equity Line of Credit (HELOC) with a 2.35% loan payback interest rate
+Home Equity Line of Credit (HELOC) with a 3.10% loan payback interest rate.

-Mortgage which is currently 1.74% for a 5 Year fixed term or 2.14% for 10 Year Fixed term
+Mortgage which is currently 3.89% for a 5 year fixed term or 4.84% for 10 year fixed term.
+Tangerine offers a competitive mortgage rates in the Canadian market.

-RSP Loan with a 1.49% interest rate.
-You can choose to repay your Loan in 12 payments over 1 year or, if you prefer, wait 3 months, and repay the Loan in full over the following 9 months.
+RSP Loan is another borrowing option offered by Tangerine.
+You can choose to repay the loan in 12 payments over 1 year or, if you prefer, wait 3 months, and repay the loan in full over the following 9 months.
+I don’t recommend using an RSP Loan to contribute to RSP accounts.

-Please take into consideration the fees charged by Tangerine.
+Please take all the fees into consideration when making a decision.
 For example, there is a $50 RSP, TFSA, or RIF transfer fee from Tangerine to other banks.
-A complete list of Fees can be found here.
-Other important fees to consider are ATM Usage Fee ($1 Canada, $2 Foreign), NSF Fee ($40), and Stop Payment Fee (1 Free yearly then $10 each)
+A complete list of Tangerine fees can be found here.

 Final Notes, Summary, and My Verdict